Japan To Extend State Of Emergency Over Virus: Reports - UrduPoint

 It was not yet clear when any extension would be announced, but Abe has said he will not wait until the last minute, to allow business and institutions including schools time to prepare accordingly.

-The declaration has limited effect compared to measures seen in some parts of Europe and elsewhere.
+The declaration has limited legal power compared to measures seen in some parts of Europe and elsewhere.
 It allows governors to call on people to stay home and urge businesses to close, but there are no punishments for those who fail to comply.

+But the emergency declaration has been effective at encouraging people to stay home, and Japan should expect to impose it again to deal with future waves of infections, said Tohru Kakuta, a vice president of Tokyo Medical Association.

+"The Japanese people tend to believe and follow the instructions that come from above... as well as to follow what others are doing to stick with the crowd," he told a press briefing.

-Japan has so far seen a relatively limited outbreak compared to parts of Europe and the United States, with around 14,000 infections recorded so far and 415 deaths.
+Japan has so far seen a relatively limited outbreak compared to parts of Europe and the United States, with around 14,000 infections recorded and 415 deaths.

 But it has faced criticism for carrying out comparatively few tests, which some critics argue leaves the actual rate of infection in the country unclear.